 Winter Fun on Mount Bachelor

 There is loads of fun to be had at Mount Bachelor during the winter months, one of Bend’s most popular destinations for family fun.
-With a variety of lodges nearby and on the mountain itself, you can always be near the fun.
+With various lodges nearby and on the mountain itself, you can always be near the fun.

 Mountain Air Trampoline Park

-There are jump times for kids of all ages, including special times slots for toddlers (ages 1-6) only.
-You can even take advantage of their discounted price on Family Fun Night or drop your kids off for Kids Night Out where they can enjoy jump time, games, pizza, and drinks.
+There are jump times for kids of all ages, including special time slots for toddlers (ages 1-6) only.
+You can even take advantage of their discounted price on Family Fun Night or drop your kids off for Kids Night Out, where they can enjoy jump time, games, pizza, and drinks.